-(20) Gifts or benefits valued at more than \$100 (excluding GST) are reportable and must be registered by completing the Gifts and Benefits Declaration Form and notifying the University Secretary within 14 days of receipt (or the recipient's return to the University, if received overseas).
+(20) Gifts or benefits valued at more than \$150 are reportable and must be registered by completing the Gifts and Benefits Declaration Form and notifying the Vice-President Governance and University Secretary within 14 days of receipt (or the recipient's return to the University, if received overseas).
+This includes gifts or benefits by third parties, such as suppliers or University partners.